ISO 27001 Monitoring & Review Phase

 Regularly review the performance reports with relevant stakeholders, including ISMS managers and senior management.

 Develop and implement corrective actions to address identified issues.
-This could involve updating policies, improving controls, or providing additional training.
+This may involve updating policies, enhancing controls, or providing supplementary training.

 Track the implementation and effectiveness of corrective actions to ensure that they achieve the desired outcomes.